Prevent Missing Receipts in Expensify

 - 1.Go to Settings → Workspace → Workflows.
 (In New Expensify, this is under the workspace-level settings panel.)

-- 2.Toggle on Scheduled Submit and pick a frequency: Daily, Weekly, Monthly, Twice a month, By trip, or Manually.
+- 2.Toggle on Scheduled Submit and pick a frequency: Daily, Weekly, Twice a month, Monthly, By trip, Instantly, or Manually.

 - 3.Concierge runs in the evening Pacific Time.
 It opens any outstanding report, collects the period's expenses, and submits them automatically.